Keith McMillan: The artist

 From an early age, McMillan discovered he had artistic ability—sketching abstract dancers and scenes for the ballets he danced in.
 He commenced his 'discovery of art' in the 1950s, and was always fascinated with the world of the great artists who lived and painted in the 1920s.
 He loved art deco, and the modern painting made famous by Pablo Picasso, Henri Matisse, Edvard Munch, Gustav Klimt, Egon Schiele, and Bauhaus design.

 McMillan studied Art at Bromley University.
 He learned welding to make sculptures at Greenwich.
 His first trip to Australia in 1993 with his partner Janece Hemensley introduced him to a new range of shapes and colours as he travelled to various parts of Australia.
 He was looking for somewhere to settle and commence painting seriously to create his own style.
 He continually photographed landscapes, trees, plants, animals, and everything that made Australia his home.

 He developed a style he called "sensoryperceivism".
 He completed a number of Australian landscapes that he displayed in his studio just outside Ravenshoe.
 McMillan also enjoyed painting portraits, and accepted commissions.

 He held his first Australian solo exhibition, Insight, at the Atherton, Queensland, for the month of August 2004.
 The show presented a cross section of his work and styles—including landscapes, portraits, abstracts, and collage.
 In April 2005, he exhibited at the Old Post Office Gallery at Atherton.
 This time, he called the exhibition Aberration, and showed mainly new works that included a series on Ronny McDonald, a subject close to his heart.
 He was an avid toy collector.
 In May 2005, his work was featured at Joe's Place on Main Street, Atherton.

 Cairns residents viewed his work at Northern Interiors and Fusions on Grafton St. Deanne Derrington commissioned him to paint a large piece for the "Tree Tops Resort" at Port Douglas, for a reception.
 An exhibition of his work called Incandescent took place at The Cell art space on Grafton Street, the Ergon building, from 19 October 2005 for four weeks.
 Kick Art and Cairns Regional Gallery hold an annual postcard exhibition, exhibiting and auctioning his work; they featured his entry on their invitations for 2 years.

 Gallery 53 on Spence Street Cairns invited McMillan to exhibit some of his photographs in conjunction with their photographic competition, In The Raw, held 10 March – 10 April 2006.
 McMillan judged the competition.
 Cairns Regional Gallery Presented an exhibition of his photographs on 28 March to 4 May 2008 titled "Time and A Place".

 Personal life

-McMillan lived and worked in London until 1997 when he immigrated to Australia in September of that year, married Janece his partner of 9 years in December 1999, lived and painted at his studio on the Ravenshoe Tablelands, enjoying time off at his Cairns residence.
+McMillan lived and worked in London until 1997 when he emigrated to Australia in September of that year, married Janece his partner of 9 years in December 1999, lived and painted at his studio on the Ravenshoe Tablelands, enjoying time off at his Cairns residence.
 He was diagnosed with cancer in January 2010 and died in March 2012, after which his widow Janece McMillan sold his art privately and following an exhibition at Artworld Gallery Cairns.